-This creamy Tortellini Soup made with sausage is a simple, delicious and comforting meal.
+This creamy Tortellini Soup made with Italian sausage is a simple, delicious, and comforting meal.
+With a touch of kale, fresh basil, and thyme, every bite is fresh and vibrant.
 The best part?
-It’s made all in one pot and takes only 30 minutes to throw together.
+It’s all made in one pot and less than 30 minutes!
+You could call it the unicorn of homemade dinners.

 This recipe is one of my favorites at the moment.
-I’m a fiend for pasta and could, quite honestly, eat it every day!
+I’m a fiend for pasta and could, quite honestly, eat it every day.
 I love to find new and creative ways to sneak it into my weekly meal rotation.
+I feel like you guys are going to start to see a trend in my favorite ingredients to utilize… cough… fire roasted tomatoes… cough… I’m sorry, they’re just so good!

-What I love most about this sausage tortellini soup is that the ingredients are so simple, but the flavor you are rewarded with is just out of this world.
+What I love most about this tortellini soup is that the ingredients are so, seemingly, basic, but the flavor you are rewarded with is just out of this world.
+It’s all about finding the right ingredients, like, you know, FIRE ROASTED TOMATOES, that will change your cooking game with no extra effort.
 It’s a no-fail dinner you can whip up on a busy weeknight, but still delicious enough to serve guests.
+Yes, even your in-laws will be impressed.

 - Olive oil – You can use other mild-flavored oils such as avocado, vegetable/canola, safflower, or sunflower.